 In November 2014, HMIC (as HMICFRS was then know) published its first PEEL (Police Effectiveness Efficiency Legitimacy) assessments for all forces across the country, following a number of HMIC inspections over the year.

 PEEL (police effectiveness, efficiency and legitimacy) gives you information about how your local police force is performing in several important areas.
 It does this in a way that is comparable both across England and Wales, and year-on-year.

 HMICFRS can make one of four judgements regarding force performance: outstanding; good; requires improvement; or inadequate.

-HMICFRS announced the results of its third assessment in March 2017.
+HMICFRS announced the results of its fourth assessment during 2017 and into 2018.
 It found:

 - The extent to which Merseyside Police is effective at keeping people safe and reducing crime is good.